 Given the chance, she would like to be part of the academic learning environment and pursue her passion for learning and teaching throughout her life.

 Zymantas is currently a student completing an intensive Master’s course in Economics at Barcelona Graduate School of Economics.

 During undergraduate studies at the University of Sussex, Zymantas was awarded the Economics Single Honours prize and the Economics Dissertation prize for examining the descriptive power of Taylor rule in explaining the policies of Bank of England.

 His last employment was working as a teaching assistant at The University of Sussex where he introduced students to a wide range of statistical research methods for financial analysis.
 He also previously worked as a research assistant and assistant to SMEs Executives in the Bank’s Business department.

-Zymantas currently shows academic interest in the role of banking industry in dynamic macroeconomics models, monetary policy and financial regulation.
+Zymantas currently shows academic interest in the role of the banking industry in dynamic macroeconomic models, monetary policy, and financial regulation.

 His future aspirations are pursuing Ph.D. in years ahead, developing research ideas and being involved in economic policy-making.